Avinash-Raj/pls/README.md

 pls
 ==============

 Python script to list files or folders according to the input regex. `pls` command without any optional argument should list only the files.
-To list folders or to do a recursive serach, you have to enable `-d`, `-r` options.
+To list folders or to do a recursive search, you have to enable `-d`, `-r` options.

 To install this package, you have to run